techservicesillinois/SecOps-Powershell-CISDSC/docs/customization.md

     {
         CIS_Microsoft_Windows_10_Enterprise_Release_1909 'CIS Benchmarks'
         {
             #These exclusions are services that are not in default installs of Windows.
-Remove the exlusions if they are applicable to your envrionment.
+Remove the exclusions if they are applicable to your environment.
             'ExcludeList' = @('5.6','5.7','5.10','5.11','5.14','5.28','5.32','5.40')
             '2315AccountsRenameadministratoraccount' = 'CISAdmin'
             '2316AccountsRenameguestaccount' = 'CISGuest'